BigFoxses/Bloodhound-Custom-Queries/console-queries.md

 ## Find computers that allow unconstrained delegation that AREN’T domain controllers.
 (In Console)

-MATCH (c1:Computer)-[:MemberOf*1..]->(g:Group) WHERE g.objectsid ENDS WITH '-516' WITH COLLECT(c1.name) AS domainControllers MATCH (c2:Computer {unconstraineddelegation:true}) WHERE NOT c2.name IN domainControllers RETURN c2.name,c2.operatingsystem ORDER BY c2.name ASC
+MATCH (c1:Computer)-[:MemberOf*1..]->(g:Group) WHERE g.object ENDS WITH '-516' WITH COLLECT(c1.name) AS domainControllers MATCH (c2:Computer {unconstraineddelegation:true}) WHERE NOT c2.name IN domainControllers RETURN c2.name,c2.operatingsystem ORDER BY c2.name ASC

 ## Find the number of principals with control of a “high value” asset where the principal itself does not belong to a “high value” group